nicoRomeroCuruchet/DynamicProgramming/README.md

 </p>

-# Value function vs Number of iterations
+# Normalize VF vs Number of iterations

 The evolution of the value function as a function of the number of iterations of the algorithm: